hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 ): void
 ```

-This will remind us of [the likes of `Promise`](http://definitelytyped.org/docs/es6-promises--es6-promises/classes/promise.html), which has `constructor(callback: (resolve: (result: R) => void, reject: (error: any) => void) => void): Promise`.
+A good reminder of [the likes of `Promise`](http://definitelytyped.org/docs/es6-promises--es6-promises/classes/promise.html), which has `constructor(callback: (resolve: (result: R) => void, reject: (error: any) => void) => void): Promise`.

 What about the original `greet`?
 If we try to express a failure case with the return type, it becomes `greet(name: string): string | undefined`.
 The Users can guess correctly that `undefined` indicates failure and handle it accordingly, however, I personally find the callback style expresses the intent of the Author more clearly.

-While passing functions / call-backs is not everyone's cup of tea, it does pose the question of expressivity, which I tried to explain in a previous post [Don't pattern match, just pass functions](dont-pattern-match-just-pass-function).
+While passing functions / call-backs is not everyone's cup of tea, it does pose the question of expressivity, which I tried to explain in a previous post [Don't pattern match, just continue!](dont-pattern-match-just-pass-function).
 (We'll agree case-splitting on `string | undefined` is a form of pattern matching).

 # Leaving out `name`